iandennismiller/swandive/readme.md

         chown root:root ~/.ssh/authorized_keys
         ```

-    0. Generate new passwords for ubuntu and root account.
+        Xenadu requires root access so that it can set permissions when it uploads files.

-        The perl script just generates a random string, which you will need to copy into the password field.
+    0. Generate new passwords for ubuntu and root account

         ```
         perl -e '@c=(48..57,65..90,97..122); foreach (1..12) { print chr($c[rand(@c)]) }'; echo